-- 500g strong white flour, extra for dusting
+- 500 g strong white bread flour plus extra for dusting

-Tip the flour in the bowl of the mixer and add the salt to one side and the yeast to the other side, so they’re not close.
+- Tip the flour in the bowl of the mixer and add the salt to one side and the yeast to the other side, so they’re not close.
 Add the olive oil and ¾ of the water and begin mixing on a slow speed with the dough hook attachment.
 As the dough starts to come together, slowly add the remaining water.
 Then mix for a further 5-8 minutes on a medium speed until the dough is smooth and stretchy.
+See Tip 1 below.

-Tip the dough into the prepared tub and spread it so it reaches all sides and corners.
-Cover with cling film and put in a very low oven (the most effective and quickest way to prove, I find).
-Leave it there until it has doubled or trebled in size, 1-2 hours or longer.
+- Tip out the dough into the prepared tub and spread it so it reaches all sides and corners.
+Cover with a tea towel or reusable plastic wrap and leave somewhere warm until it has doubled or even trebled in size, 1-2 hours or longer.
 See Tip 2 below.

-When it has done so, remove and turn the oven temperature up to 220C.
+- Once the dough has doubled or tripled in size, pre-heat your oven to 220C.
 Line two baking trays with baking parchment or silicone paper.
 If using baking paper, dust with lots of the strong flour.